PRT2008 (Group 6)

 1. puncture tapping or microtapping

-- produce yields with hormonal stimulation (Ethral) compare to conventional excision tapping.
+produce yields with hormonal stimulation (Ethral) compare to conventional

 2. Latex-Timber Clone (LTC)